jpaulm/drawfbp/README.md

 - New Functions (as of v2.16.5):
         - Compile C# program
         - Run C# program
 - As of v2.18.1, File Chooser now displays date and time on non-jar items, and entries can be sorted by name (ascending) or by date/time (descending)
+- New Function (as of v2.19.1):
+        - Compare two diagrams

 Videos on DrawFBP features